millermedeiros/js-signals/README.markdown

  * docs/index.html : Documentation.
  * js-signals.js : Uncompressed source code with comments.
  * js-signals.amd.js : Uncompressed source code wrapped as an [asynchronous module](http://wiki.commonjs.org/wiki/Modules/AsynchronousDefinition) to be used together with [RequireJS](http://requirejs.org/).
+ * js-signals.cjs.js : Uncompressed source code wrapped as an [CommonJS module](http://wiki.commonjs.org/wiki/Modules/1.1) to be used on [nodejs](http://nodejs.org/) or any other environment that supports CommonJS modules.
  * js-signals.min.js : Compressed code.

+You can install JS-Signals on Node.js using [NPM](http://npmjs.org/)

+    npm install signals

 ## Repository Structure ##